bossm747/hiblav2/replit.md

 ## Overview

-This is a comprehensive spa/salon management system built with a modern React frontend and Express.js backend.
+This is a comprehensive spa/salon management system built with a modern React frontend and Express.js backend, specifically localized for the Philippine market.
 The application manages clients, staff, services, and appointments for spa/salon businesses.
-It features a clean, professional interface using ShadCN UI components and follows a full-stack TypeScript architecture.
+It features a clean, professional interface using ShadCN UI components with Philippine Peso (₱) currency support and follows a full-stack TypeScript architecture.

 ## User Preferences

-Preferred communication style: Simple, everyday language.
+- Preferred communication style: Simple, everyday language
+- Market focus: Philippine spa/salon businesses
+- Currency: Philippine Peso (₱) instead of USD ($)
+- Features requested: Comprehensive feature suggestions for Filipino market

 ## System Architecture